open-edge-platform/edge-microvisor-toolkit-standalone-node/README.md

   cloud-native tools.
 - **Foundational Extensions:** These extensions support the deployment of diverse application types, including both modern cloud-native as well as traditional VM-based applications.
+- **Docker Containers:** Deploy Docker containers independently as an alternative to
+- Kubernetes-based orchestration.
 - **Easy Evaluation:** The Edge Microvisor Standalone Node allows for critical insights into the capabilities of Edge AI solutions, which is beneficial for deployments of use-case specific applications and potential scale outs.